Can you help keep the Kids' Council program at PS20?

 FAR REACHING OUTCOMES

-• Identification of challenges and resulting solutions come from the kids
+• Students identify challenges and then resulting solutions

 • Students develop easy to recall / take home mediation ‘peacekeeping’ skills

-• Kids increased motivation to control their voice and choices effectively
+• Kids increase their motivation to effectively control their voice and choices